No products in the cart.

 physiotherapist helping woman with rehab exercises to walk again

-Why Can a Brain Injury Affect Walking Skills?
+How Does a Brain Injury Affect Walking Skills?

 • Spasticity.
-When a brain injury disrupts the connection between the brain and the muscles, the brain can no longer send signals to the muscles telling them when to contract.
+When a brain injury disrupts the connection between the brain and the muscles, the brain can no longer effectively send signals to the muscles telling them when to contract.
 As a result, spasticity and muscle tightness can set in, making walking after brain injury much more difficult.

 How Can I Train My Brain to Walk Again?